Sudip-Pandit/Sqoop-Deep-Drive/README.md

 --autoreset-to-one-mapper \
 --warehouse-dir all_table_import

-====
+# How to exclude the unused tables while importing?
-==> How to exclude the unused tables while importing?
+In order to exclude the tables left in the database and only import the used tables, the following command need to use: exclude-tables
-In order to exclude the tables left in the database and only import the used tables, the following command need to use:
+"comma separated tablenames" can be used to exclude tables from imports.

---exclude-tables "comma separated tablenames" can be used to exclude tables from imports. sqoop import-all-tables \
+ sqoop import-all-tables \
 --connect jdbc:mysql://localhost:3306/retail_db?zeroDateTimeBehavior=CONVERT_TO_NULL \
 --username root \